PLATINUM2025

 - Support research efforts to identify and communicate practical and effective treatment guidelines and disseminate them through workshops, seminars and professional publications.

-FCP provides program grants, capital, emergency, target funding, and technical assistance support to move its mission forward and have a greater impact in Bucks County.
-Furthermore, FCP offers a scholarship to a graduating senior at all public and vocational high schools, and collaborates with the Central Bucks Chamber of Commerce to support their Women in Business scholarship program, which recognizes young women who have overcome special challenges and are finding a career path.
+FCP provides program, capital, emergency, and technical assistance grants to move its mission forward and have a greater impact in Bucks County.
+Furthermore, FCP offers a scholarship to a graduating senior at all public and technical high schools, and supports non-profit initiatives at four chambers of commerce serving the county.

-In addition to grant-making and scholarships, FCP is committed to its Summer Youth Corps service-learning program and Professional Education Workshops.
-The service-learning program provides an outstanding paid internship experience for Bucks County students returning home after their freshman or sophomore year of college, while the Fall and Spring Professional Education Series offers state-of-the-art continuing education workshops for psychologists, MSWs, educators, professional counselors, among others.
+In addition to grant-making and scholarships, FCP is committed to its Summer Youth Corps service-learning program and its #FCPresents series.
+The service-learning program provides an outstanding paid internship experience for Bucks County students returning home after their freshman or sophomore year of college, while #FcPresents strives to strengthen the non-profit sector by inviting thought leaders to share their expertise.

 While always being open to new opportunities to increase its impact in Bucks County, FCP strives to continuously improve and refine its systems and practices.
 Integrated with GuideStar by Candid, the foundation's grant-making system provides charity status verification to ensure grant eligibility.
 Additionally, the staff provides an annual grant-writing workshop that teaches grantees how to use FCP's system and write clear and effective grant requests.